Myths, Truths, and FAQs about Bankruptcy

 CAN MY BUSINESS FILE FOR BANKRUPTCY?

-If you operate a business that is an LLC or a corporation that has incurred significant debt, the business might be eligible to file for bankruptcy.
+If you operate a business that is an LLC or a corporation that has incurred significant debt, the business might be eligible to file for bankruptcy under Chapters 7 or 11.
 Businesses that are operated as a sole proprietorship or a partnership can only qualify for bankruptcy when the owners' file since the owners of the business are personally liable for its debts.
 A personal bankruptcy might be able to alleviate those business debts.

 WILL MY STUDENT LOANS BE DISCHARGED?